 Beijing

-China's capital is home to the Great Wall, the Forbidden City, the Temple of Heaven, and a vibrant hutong culture.
+China's capital is home to the Forbidden City, Tiananmen Square, the Great Wall, and the Temple of Heaven - a concentration of historical sites unmatched anywhere on earth.

 Shanghai